osecluna/dc-algolia-blog-demo-testnetlify/README.md

 A requirement for running this demo application is that a blogpost content item must have been published from Dynamic Content and indexed within Algolia.
 The rendering templates must also have been added to your Content Hub.
 Following the steps below will get you to this starting point:

-- Register the blogpost content type in Dynamic Content: [Blog Post Content Type](https://github.com/amplience/dc-accelerators-content-rendering-service/blob/master/dist/contentTypes/blogpost.json) | [Docs](https://github.com/amplience/dc-accelerators-content-rendering-service/blob/master/docs/CONFIGURE-DYNAMIC-CONTENT.md#content-types).
+- Register the required content types in Dynamic Content: [Content Types](https://github.com/amplience/dc-accelerators-content-rendering-service/tree/master/dist/contentTypes) | [Docs](https://github.com/amplience/dc-accelerators-content-rendering-service/blob/master/docs/CONFIGURE-DYNAMIC-CONTENT.md#content-types).
 - Create an integration between Dynamic Content and Algolia: [dc-integrations-algolia](https://github.com/amplience/dc-integrations-algolia).
 - In Dynamic Content, create a content item using the previously registered blogpost content type.
 Once created, publish the content item.
 This will then add it to your Algolia index.
 - Add the rendering templates to your Content Hub: [HTML Templates](https://github.com/amplience/dc-accelerators-content-rendering-service/tree/master/dist/templates) | [Docs](https://github.com/amplience/dc-accelerators-content-rendering-service/blob/master/docs/CONFIGURE-DYNAMIC-CONTENT.md#content-rendering-templates)